mpro34/MagicMayhem/README.md

 A 3rd-Person multiplayer shooter game

 ## Systems to Implement:
-- User interface for weapons when near them.
+- **User interface for weapons when near them**.
 So that you know what you are picking up.
 ![User Interface for Weapons](https://github.com/mpro34/MagicMayhem/blob/main/weapon-ui-example.jpg)

+- **Destructible Enviornments**: Barrels, Vehicles, etc.
+- **Different classes**: Each class has two different weapons (light and heavy), a utility (grenades), and a special ability.
+Special weapons are able to be picked up by all classes: Rocket Launcher, Grenade Launcher, Sniper
+1. Soldier - Assault Rifle, Pistol
+2. Mechanic - Shotgun, Pistol
+3. Medic - Smg, Heal-Darts
+5. Recon - Sniper, Smg

+- **Eventual 4player coop mode**